openpracticelibrary/openpracticelibrary/src/pages/practice/what-if.md

   **Step 4: Create Next-steps**

-  * Take the top-voted idea and list out action items/next steps to create and run an experiment with this solution.
-Assign ownership of the idea to someone (ideally the person whose idea it was)
+  * Take the top-voted idea and list out action items/next steps to create and run an experiment with this idea.
+Assign ownership to someone (ideally the person whose idea it was)

   * Have the team run with the next steps and follow up at a later date (1-2 weeks) to check in on progress
 mediaGallery: